 Tofu: What is it and is it good for you?

 Maybe you’ve heard that tofu is healthy, but you don’t have the first idea what to do with it.
-Or maybe you crave chicken and steak on the regular and think tofu is for people who’ve totally eschewed animal foods.
+Or maybe you crave chicken and steak on the regular and think tofu is for people who totally avoid animal foods.
 No matter why you’ve shied away from tofu in the past, there are lots of reasons to put it on the menu.

-If you’re new to tofu, it’s normal to find its texture and flavor intimidating.
-Give it a shot anyway: Nutritionists say tofu is extremely versatile, since it can be used in sweet and salty dishes and soaks up any flavor you add to it.
+If you’re new to tofu, it’s normal to find its texture and flavour intimidating.
+Give it a shot anyway, as nutritionists say tofu is extremely versatile, since it can be used in sweet and savoury dishes and soaks up any flavour you add to it.

-When plant-based nutritionist Alexandra Caspero, R.D., first started cooking with tofu, she didn't know what to do with it.
+When plant-based dietitian Alexandra Caspero, first started cooking with tofu, she didn't know what to do with it.
 But now?
 “It’s almost foolproof.
 It’s an inexpensive way to stretch your dishes and add healthy, lower-fat protein for few calories.”